Improving $R(3,k)$ in just two bites: Introduction

 \section{Introduction}

 The Ramsey number $R(\ell,k)$ is the least~$N$ such that every~$N$-vertex graph contains either a clique of size~$\ell$ or an independent set of size~$k$.
-In 1930 Ramsey~\cite{Ramsey1930} showed the existence of~$R(\ell,k)$, and in the intervening century much effort has been dedicated to understanding their asymptotic behavior.
+In 1930 Ramsey~\cite{Ramsey1930} showed the existence of~$R(\ell,k)$, and in the intervening century much effort has been dedicated to understanding the asymptotic behavior of these numbers.
 The best current bounds on the diagonal Ramsey numbers $R(k,k)$ (which are known exactly only up to $k=4$, with $43\le R(5,5)\le 46$ and the upper bound only very recently announced by Angeltveit and McKay~\cite{angeltveit2025}) are

 for some $c>0$.
-The lower bound is one of the earliest instances of Erd\H{o}s' probabilistic method~\cite{Erdos47}, and the upper bound was the first exponential improvement over a result of Erd\H{o}s and Szekeres~\cite{ES35}, only recently announced in 2023 by Campos, Griffiths, Morris and Sahasrabudhe~\cite{campos2025exponentialimprovementdiagonalramsey}, subsequently optimized to a value of $c\approx 0.2$ (for sufficiently large~$k$) by Gupta, Ndiaye, Norin and Wei~\cite{gupta2024optimizingcgmsupperbound}.
+The lower bound is one of the earliest instances of Erd\H{o}s' probabilistic method~\cite{Erdos47}, and the upper bound was the first exponential improvement over a result of Erd\H{o}s and Szekeres~\cite{ES35}, only recently announced in 2023 by Campos, Griffiths, Morris and Sahasrabudhe~\cite{campos2025exponentialimprovementdiagonalramsey}, and subsequently optimized to a value of $c\approx 0.2$ (for sufficiently large~$k$) by Gupta, Ndiaye, Norin and Wei~\cite{gupta2024optimizingcgmsupperbound}.